kandalgaonkarshubham/ActivityTracker/README.md

 If you're interested in contributing to the development of ActivityTracker, you can do so by submitting a pull request with your changes.
 All contributions are welcome and appreciated.

 ## License
-ActivityTracker is licensed under the [MIT License](LICENSE).
+ActivityTracker is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
 Feel free to use and modify the code as you see fit.